cernopendata/data-curation/atlas-2025-odfr-hepmc/README.md

 `last_record_creation.json` json file containing a list of records and samples that were used in the last run.
 This can be used to check for updates when samples are added to the records.
+* `reset_doi_recid_assignment.py` is a script that, in case anything ever goes horribly wrong, will allow the full reset of the DOI and record ID assignments back to square one (just the summary records are there).
+This should not be used once things are in the public.
+* `dump_doi_recid_assignment.py` is a script to dump the current DOI and record ID assignments.
+Handy for checking whether there are available DOIs and record IDs, or if more need to be requested from the CERN team.
+* `doi_recid_assignment.json` is a json file containing a list of dictionaries.
+Each dictionary has a record ID and a DOI, and those that have been assigned have the short name of the record to which they were assigned (the name used to generate the open data portal record json file name)

 ## Workflow for first production